solarsailer/matthieuoger.com/content/posts/2019-09-23-passing-of-time-in-a-photo.md

   quote: "I build a photograph based on time. […] I realised that Day to Night is really a new way of seeing."
 ---

-Stephen Wilkes in "[The Passing of Time, Caught in a Single Photo][video]":
+Stephen Wilkes in “[The Passing of Time, Caught in a Single Photo][video]”:

 > Einstein described time as a fabric.
 Think of the surface of a trampoline: it warps and stretches with gravity.
 >